Jeff Pitchell: Life and career

 Pitchell earned early recognition for his guitar prowess at the age of 15 by winning the Best Guitarist in State of Connecticut contest held at the University of Hartford.
+He graduated from the Watkinson School in Hartford, Connecticut in 1984.

 He has since won numerous additional awards for music performance and recording.
 Pitchell set aside a teaching career to pursue his true passion: playing the guitar and entertaining people.
 Pitchell and Texas Flood recently won recognition as the Best Blues Band Show in New England.

 Performances

-Pitchell in 2014 performed Southbound with the Allman Brothers Band at the Beacon Theatre in New York.
+Pitchell in 2014 performed Southbound with the Allman Brothers Band at the Beacon Theatre in New York City.
 This performance was recorded and released on Peach Records/Munck Music in March 2014.
 He has also performed and/or recorded with Phil Lesh, Rick Derringer, Bo Diddley, B.B.
 King, Buddy Guy, Ted Nugent, Clarence Clemons, Dave Mason, James Cotton, Fabulous Thunderbirds, NRBQ, John Mayall, Jimmie Vaughan, Kenny Wayne Shepherd, Peter Tork, Dickey Betts, and The Commitments.
 Pitchell has appeared on national TV and radio, including for the World Champion Boston Red Sox at Fenway Park, and for Don Imus on his radio and TV show on MSNBC.